My dislike of cockroaches is only second to my dislike of spiders. But I can't help wondering if we should do it just because we can.

 2's release in September that year (just after my birthday!).

-6. The male sims were rather disappointing so far.
+so far.
 I had a hard time finding a face that I liked and the clothing selection was both too limited as well as unflattering on the sims.
 The former I expected but the latter I had expected more from.
 It could've been the relatively more muscle mass I put on my sim but...
-I think it was more the clothing. (-)
+I think it was more the clothing. (-)7.
+The ability to clone a sim in the character creation screen is definitely a plus if you are making twins off the bat or need multiples of one sim for a video. (+)

 8. The new trait system adds some new elements to the game that's really different from previous installments.
 Each trait gives you different possible lifetime achievements to pick from as well as prompt different moods and possible events in the "Live" mode.
 It almost feels like a.... rpg! (+)